Indianapolis Urban League

 Application Process:

-· Deadline: All applications and assessments must be submitted no later than April 30, 2025.
+· Deadline: All applications and assessments must be submitted no later than 5:00pm on Thursday, July 31, 2025.
 No exceptions will be made.

 Assessment: Applicants must complete an assessment tailored to their business stage.
 Please ensure that you select the correct stage of your business.